Lixus (ancient city): Phoenician period (8th-first half-century to 7th century BC)

 In the north, researchers have found an L-shaped structure dating from the pre-Augustan period, it is a Cryptoporticus (40 m long, 6 m wide) with a central axis with columns supporting an upper platform.
 These remains could be a piazza structure, or a large sanctuary, with a temple in the center.
 On the ground floor, there are remains of a storage space, and an area with a garden closed off by a wing.
 It is probable that this sanctuary was Phoenician in origin.
 In the South-west of the quarter, under the courtyard of the «annexes» of building F, an archaeological survey showed a level of Phoenician ceramics characterized by a strong presence of red slip, Pithoi, and jugs of the Cruz de Negro type.

 Punic-Mauritanian period (4th century to 3rd century BC)

-After the Second Punic War, western Mauretania was ruled by kings and the role and importance of fish products from the straits in international trade increased.
+After the Second Punic War, Mauretania was ruled by kings and the role and importance of fish products from the straits in international trade increased.
 The numerous fragments of amphorae, intended specifically for packaging fish products, indicate that the city exported much of its catch.